felipedreis/felipedreis.github.io/_posts/2025-05-04-sailor-distributed-training-over-dynamic-heterogeneous-and-geo-distributed-clusters-reviewd.md

 The experiment evaluated three aspects of the system:

-    1. The quality of simulator estimations to memory and iteration time
+- The quality of simulator estimations to memory and iteration
-    2. Benchmarked the planner against homogeneous and heterogeneous planners available in the literature
+- Benchmarked the planner against homogeneous and heterogeneous planners available in the literature
-    3. Evaluated how factors such as cluster size, heterogenity and constrainsts affects search time
+- Evaluated how factors such as cluster size, heterogenity and constrainsts affects search time

 The system is evaluated against the planners Piper, AMP, Varauna, Aceso in the homogeneus configuration and the planners Metis and